Things To Do

 Creative Kids Inc. is a 501(c)(3) non-profit educational community-based art agency located in El Paso, Texas along the U.S./Mexico border region.
 The mission of Creative Kids is to extend the reach of arts and digital media resources to various student population groups through the promotion and demonstration of the power of the arts as important communication tools for success in modern day life.
 Creative Kids is currently celebrating thirteen years of empowering the youth in our community through the arts.
 Through a varied array of “hands-on” working assignments through the arts, Creative Kids is able to reach over 600 youth throughout the year through various programs housed under Creative Kids.
 This includes: disadvantaged youth through Project ABLE (Art Brokers Learning Experiences); children battling cancer through Project AIM (Arts in Motion); and children with disabilities through Project MAP (Making the Arts Possible).
 Creative Kids also offers program to the general public who may not fall under the programs listed above through both Project SAC (Saturday Arts Classes) and Little Picassos.

-Founded by German-born artist Brigitte von Ahn, Encaustic is located in Northwest El Paso, just a couple of miles west of Franklin Mountain State Park.
-The gallery specialises in the encaustic technique, a painting method involving heated beeswax mixed with added coloured pigments.
+Founded by German-born artist Brigitte von Ahn, Encaustic is located just a couple of miles west of Franklin Mountain State Park.
+The gallery specializes in the encaustic technique, a painting method involving heated beeswax mixed with added colored pigments.
 Alongside the main collection, the gallery hosts a selection of sculptures and works by early El Paso artist Eugene Thurston.
-Other works include the colourful abstract creations of Ju-Yi Fu or the dreamlike landscapes of Lori Wertz.
+Other works include the colorful abstract creations of Ju-Yi Fu or the dreamlike landscapes of Lori Wertz.

 Commemorating the peaceful setting of the Chamizal border dispute between the US and Mexico, the Chamizal National Memorial is committed to celebrating the history and culture of the borderline region where it is located.
 Three galleries showcasing the work of local painters and sculptors make up the complex: the Los Paisanos, the Abrazos, and the Borderland gallery.
 By hosting exhibitions such as River People, featuring local artists like Nestor Valencia and Julio Sanchez de Alba, the gallery͛s aim is to shed light on the rich and diverse heritage that characterises this frontier area.
 Also on display in the bookshop is a collection of colourful alebrijes, curious animal-like creatures dreamed up by Mexican artist Pedro Linares which later became popular folk art objects in the Oaxaca region.